adl/hoaf/README.md

 - atomic proposition 1 is `"proc@state"`
 - atomic proposition 2 is `"a[x] >= 2"`

-The number of double-quoted strings must match exactly the number given, and should all be different.
+The number of double-quoted strings must exactly match the given number, and the strings should all be different.
 This number may be 0, i.e., an empty set of atomic propositions, in which case it is not followed by any string.

 ### `Alias:`

-Aliases are used to name letters, atomic propositions or common subformulas that will be used later as labels in the automaton.
+Aliases are used to name letters, atomic propositions, or Boolean formulas that will be used later as labels (or their parts) in the automaton.
 This format can be used without any aliases, refering to letters or atomic propositions by their numbers.
-Naming them using aliases can make the automaton more readable to the human, and naming subformulas that are used repeatedly can help making the output more concise.
+Naming them using aliases can make the automaton more readable to humans, and naming subformulas that are used repeatedly can make the output more concise.

     headeritem ::= … | "Alias:" ANAME label-expr
     label-expr ::= BOOLEAN | INT | ANAME | "!" label-expr